ambonetto/Project-4-Frontend/ProjectGuidelines.md

 * As an unregistered user, I want to sign up, so that I can order shirts.

-* As an unregistered user, I want to see designs, so that I can decide to place an order
+* As an unregistered user, I want to see designs, so that I can decide to place an order.

 * As a registerered user, I want to see my orders, so that I can reorder.

 * As a registered user, I want to like and comment designs, so that I can provide feedback.

-* As a registered user, I want to place an order, so that I can order custom shirts
+* As a registered user, I want to place an order, so that I can order custom shirts.